virot/powershellYK/Docs/Commands/Build-YubiKeyPIVCertificateSigningRequest.md

 # Build-YubiKeyPIVCertificateSigningRequest

 ## SYNOPSIS
-Creates a CSR for a slot in the Yubikey
+Creates a CSR for a slot in the YubiKey.

 ## SYNTAX